Ballard homes pay Seattle's roughly 0.99 percent effective rate, but King County's mass-appraisal model often misses Ballard factors worth appealing.

 Where does the Assessor get Ballard wrong?

 The dominant Ballard overassessment pattern is teardown-rebuild drag.
-A 2023 modern build closing for $1.7 million on NW 65th can pull the surrounding mass-appraisal model upward, even when your 1925 craftsman next door is original kitchen, original wiring, and the buyer pool prices it accordingly.
+A recent modern build closing in the $1.5 to $1.8 million range on a Ballard side street can pull the surrounding mass-appraisal model upward, even when your 1925 craftsman next door is original kitchen, original wiring, and the buyer pool prices it accordingly.

 For comp purposes, Ballard is most similar to Crown Hill, Loyal Heights, and the southern slope of Phinney Ridge.
-A tight comp set drawn from genuinely similar homes — same submarket, similar size and age, similar condition — is what moves a Ballard appeal at the King County Board of Equalization.
+A tight comp set wins these cases.

 What does a Ballard appeal actually look like?